wp-plugins/mw-wp-form/readme.txt

 5. Supports chart display of saved inquiry data.

 == Changelog ==

+= 2.4.11
+= Bugfix  : Fixed a bug that attachment file does not displayed in contact data list page.
+= Changed : Trim email address on inputs.

 = 2.4.10
 = Bugfix  : Fixed a bug that does not scroll when you return to the input screen.